Chaplain to the University

 Telephone: +44 (0) 141 330 4160

-Carolyn has recently been appointed Chaplain to the University, having arrived from New Zealand, where she led the chaplaincy team at the University of Auckland and was an ordained minister in the Presbyterian Church.
+Carolyn was appointed as Chaplain to the University in early 2020, having arrived from New Zealand, where she led the chaplaincy team at the University of Auckland and was an ordained minister in the Presbyterian Church.
 Her academic studies have included geography, literature, and divinity in which she completed a PhD at the University of Aberdeen.
 With three children now grown and spread across the world, she lives with her husband in Glasgow and is looking forward to exploring the crannies of this city and the wild places beyond.

 Mrs Joan Keenan